euroscipy/euroscipy.github.io/content/pages/2022/schedule.md

 ### Tutorial

-From the 24 tutorial sessions, we will organize 8 introduction sessions that will cover the following topics:
+From the 24 tutorial sessions, we will reserve specific slots for some tutorial giving introduction to the following packages/tools: Python, NumPy, PyTorch, SciPy, matplotlib, pandas, scikit-learn, scikit-image.

-- Introduction to Python
-- Introduction to numerical Python using NumPy
-- Introduction to scientific Python using SciPy
-- Introduction to data wrangling using pandas
-- Introduction to machine-learning using scikit-learn

 <br>